alfrix/docs/docs/library/higan_accuracy.md

 Copy your sgb.boot.rom BIOS into each of your SGB1.sfc and SGB2.sfc directories, and rename them to sgb1.boot.rom and sgb2.boot.rom, respectively.

-There's a core option to choose which of the two SGB BIOSes you want to use.
+The ['Preferred Super GameBoy BIOS' core option](https://docs.libretro.com/library/higan_accuracy#core-options) lets you choose which of the two SGB BIOSes to use.

 **Step 4**